angelman7/WRO-Binaries/README.md

 * `3 selection buttons` which control what is shown on the OLED screen
 * `1 camera` which is used to detect what is in front of the vehicle

-We are also using a Jetson Nano using the Linux OS, which is using all the input
+We are also using a Jetson Nano using the Linux OS, which is using all the input sensors mentioned above

 ## The Software
 The software of the car is split into two parts: